NFL Week 1 no-shows: Suspended players for opener (and beyond)

 Suspension: Will miss first four games for violating league's policy on performance-enhancing substances

-What it means: There isn't one receiver who can step into Edelman's role, so the Patriots will lean on multiple receivers, and also could call on more two-TE sets (Rob Gronkowski and Jacob Hollister) and two-RB sets (James White and Rex Burkhead).
+What it means: There isn't one receiver who can step into Edelman's role, so the Patriots will lean on multiple receivers and also could call on more two-TE sets (Rob Gronkowski and Jacob Hollister) and two-RB sets (James White and Rex Burkhead).
 Chris Hogan is one receiver who figures to be relied on, as he has worked longer with quarterback Tom Brady than any other player at the position.
 As usual, the Patriots will tailor their attack on a weekly basis, tapping all positions to exploit what they view as the opponents' weakness. -- Mike Reiss

 New Orleans Saints